-However, when an injured or ill employee pursues a workers’ compensation claim, there are different rules.
+When an injured or ill employee pursues a workers’ compensation claim, there are different rules.
 These cases are based on the assertion that an employee suffered because of a work-related situation, so it is necessary to show medical evidence that supports that claim.
+Workers' compensation access to medical records is different from normal access to medical records.
 To that end, medical records typically must be shared with the parties involved, including the employer and insurance company.
 Every situation is unique, so there are specific guidelines that govern what information must be shared and how it should be disseminated.

 Employers and their insurers want to know that an illness or injury was, in fact, suffered.
 This means they want to see two main pieces of information: